gsuuon/model.nvim/README.md

 [Chat prompts](#chatprompt) go in `setup({ prompts = {..}, chats = { [name] = { <chat prompt> }, .. } })` next to `prompts`.
 Defaults to [the starter chat prompts](./lua/model/prompts/chats.lua).

-Use `:Mchat [name]` to create a new mchat buffer with that chat prompt.
+Use `:Mchat [name]` to create a new mchat buffer with that chat prompt. `:Mchat ` will tab complete with available chat prompts.
 A brand new `mchat` buffer might look like this:

 ```
 openai